acro5piano/typed-graphqlify/README.md

 Use `mutation`.
 Note that you should use `alias` to remove arguments.

-Note: When `Template Literal Type` is supported officially, you don't have to write `alias`.
+Note: When `Template Literal Type` is supported officially, we don't have to write `alias`.
 See https://github.com/acro5piano/typed-graphqlify/issues/158

 ```graphql
 mutation updateUserMutation($input: UserInput!) {